• Indie, Rock

 This might be my pick for 2008 so far.

 A knee jerk reaction would be to compare her to M.I.A.
 However, that comparison is unfair to both parties.
 Sure, there might be some stylistic similarities in some of Santogold’s tracks, but she’s hardly “this year’s M.I.A.”
 Rather, Santogold is straddling the fence between indie rock and hip-hop/dance.
 The current single, “L.E.S.
 Artistes,” is very much in the rock idiom.
-Check out the video (she also performed this tune on Conan recently):
+Check out the video:

 Hot track!